Small changes can make a big difference. Here’s where to start:

 - When the weather is cold, switch your ceiling fans to turn clockwise to push warm air from the ceiling to the floor.
 During the summer, ceiling fans should turn counter-clockwise.

-- Change your air filters every one to three months to lower heating and cooling costs, improve indoor air quality and extend equipment life.
+- Change your air filters regularly to lower heating and cooling costs, improve indoor air quality and extend equipment life.

 - Have your heating and cooling units serviced annually by a professional technician.